-PacificSource and/or Kaiser generally allows the designation of a primary care provider.
+Pacificsource / Kaiser generally requires the designation of a primary care provider.
 You have the right to designate any primary care provider who participates in our network and who is available to accept you or your family members.
-Until you make this designation, PacificSource and/or Kaiser will designate one for you.
-For information on how to select a primary care provider, and for a list of the participating primary care providers, contact PacificSource and/or Kaiser.
+Until you make this designation, PacificSource or Kaiser designates one for you.
+For information on how to select a primary care provider, and for a list of the participating primary care providers, contact PacificSource or Kaiser directly.

 For children, you may designate a pediatrician as the primary care provider.

-You do not need prior authorization from PacificSource and/or Kaiser or from any other person (including a primary care provider) in order to obtain access to obstetrical or gynecological care from a health care professional in our network who specializes in obstetrics or gynecology.
+You do not need prior authorization from PacificSource / Kaiser or from any other person (including a primary care provider) in order to obtain access to obstetrical or gynecological care from a health care professional in our network who specializes in obstetrics or gynecology.
 The health care professional, however, may be required to comply with certain procedures, including obtaining prior authorization for certain services, following a pre-approved treatment plan, or procedures for making referrals.
-For a list of participating health care professionals who specialize in obstetrics or gynecology, contact PacificSource and/or Kaiser directly.
+For a list of participating health care professionals who specialize in obstetrics or gynecology, contact PacificSource or Kaiser directly.